AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 ---
-group: frontend-developer-guide
-title: Create a new storefront theme
+title: Create a Storefront Theme | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

+# Create a storefront theme

 This topic discusses how to create the files that make up a theme, how to add a logo to a theme, and how to size images.